DaveVoorhis/EnterpriseExemplar/README.md

 The running application demonstrates 'Demo' records that can be created, read, updated, deleted and searched.
 User roles and permissions can be edited and defined.

-**NOTE**: Since this is work in progress, at any time there may be broken, partly working or parts-all-over-the-workbench components.
-Currently, the `selenium_tests` subproject is mostly parts-on-the-workbench.

 ## Quickstart

 ### 1 - Install